 Preheat the oven to 155◦C, ensuring that you do not use fan assist.
-Pop the tray into the lower half of the oven for 16-18 minutes.
+Pop the tray into the lower third of the oven for 16-18 minutes.

 Leave to cool completely before peeling the shells off the parchment.

-Melt the chocolate and cream over a low heat in a saucepan; allow to cool to around 50◦C. Cut up the butter in a bowl, pour over the chocolate sauce, and whip until smooth.
-Pop into the fridge until thick enough to pipe.
+Melt the butter and chocolate over a very low heat until melted and combined.
+Remove from the heat, pour in the cream, homogenise well and pop in the fridge until thick enough to pipe.
 Before piping, leave the bowl out of the fridge for a while to bring the ganache up to room temperature.